brandonliu/FantasyFootballProjections/README.md

 # FantasyFootballProjections
-Personal project for aggregating fantasy football projections
+Personal project for aggregating fantasy football projections.Checking if the RStudio interface will save properly